alexander-kastil/az-204/Demos/05-IaaS/03-Container/Demo-05/readme.md

-# Debugging & Overwriting Config with Environment Variables in Containers
+# Debugging Containers & Overwriting Config with Environment Variables in ACI

 Create a `debug.dockerfile`: